-Bus 109 from Serangoon Interchange, it will pass by Pasir Ris MRT Station too but you need to find the right bus stop.
+Bus 109 from Serangoon Interchange, it will pass by Pasir Ris MRT Station too but you will need to find the right bus stop.

 After alighting at Changi Village Bus Terminal, turn left and walk about 150 metres to Changi Point Ferry Terminal.
 This is where you will be ferried to Ubin by bum boats.
 Do note that the ferry terminal is an immigration checkpoint for travellers to Pengerang in Desaru, Malaysia.
 Photography is strictly not allowed inside the building.

 For travellers going to Ubin, custom-checking of passports is not required but foreigners should always carry them for identification purpose — especially on a remote island.
 Locals should have identity cards on them (this goes without saying).
 Note that x-raying of belongings will be conducted on the returning trip.

 Each bum boat can carry up to 12 passengers.
 Boat captains will usually wait for 12 people to be present at the waiting area before bringing them to their bum boats.
 The fare for each passenger is S$3.00 (one-way) to be paid on the boat to the captain.
 If you bring your own bicycle, pay an additional S$2.00 surcharge and carry it on and off the boat yourself.
 Not that shared bicycles and portable mobility devices are not allowed to be brought to the island.

 Update 28 Nov 2020: